grafana/grafana/docs/sources/developers/plugins/development-with-local-grafana.md

 ### Notes

-- Grafana prints all logs in the plugin's `stdout` rather than in Grafana logs.
+- All logs are printed in the plugin's `stdout` rather than in Grafana logs.
 - If the backend plugin doesn't serve requests after you turn off debug mode, you can force a reset to the standalone mode.
 To do so, delete the files `dist/standalone.txt`, `dist/pid.txt`, and the executable file, and then restart Grafana.
 - Grafana doesn't support debugging backend plugins running inside Docker.
 But this is a [planned enhancement](https://github.com/grafana/grafana-plugin-sdk-go/issues/685).